Shiva Baby: Casting

 Casting had been challenging; the film focuses on both queer and Jewish culture, so Seligman and the producers wanted to find actors who would "feel authentic to the material".
 Seligman felt it was important to cast Jewish actors but was open to other people if they seemed perfect for the role.
-She also discussed authentic queer representation with The Hindu, calling it a "trickier issue"; having spoken with actors who are not out, Seligman said that "for everyone on screen playing a queer character to be out and proud and talking about their sexuality [...] is a lot to ask of someone."
+They also discussed authentic queer representation with The Hindu, calling it a "trickier issue"; having spoken with actors who are not out, Seligman said that "for everyone on screen playing a queer character to be out and proud and talking about their sexuality [...] is a lot to ask of someone."
 Casting director Kate Geller went to the Jewish theatre community in New York for most of the cast.
 Due to the low budget, they looked to only cast actors based in New York City, with the exception of Fred Melamed, whom the production flew out from Los Angeles.
 Melamed had accepted the role of Joel based on reading the script alone.
-Unbeknownst to Seligman, several cast members already knew each other, such as Melamed and Polly Draper (who plays his wife Debbie), who were friends from the Yale School of Drama; she used this as an advantage on set, though Draper had originally been sought to play a different role in the film.
-The production had been looking for a Jewish actress to play Debbie, but Seligman said that Draper "put a spell on [her] and [she] had to say yes."
-Seligman's own mother also wanted Draper to play the mother character in the movie.
+Unbeknownst to Seligman, several cast members already knew each other, such as Melamed and Polly Draper (who plays his wife Debbie), who were friends from the Yale School of Drama; they used this as an advantage on set, though Draper had originally been sought to play a different role in the film.
+The production had been looking for a Jewish actress to play Debbie, but Seligman said that Draper "put a spell on [them] and [they] had to say yes."
+Seligman's own mother also wanted Draper to play the mother character in the film.
 Draper improvised on-set for her character a lot, as well as adding a mother's perspective, though the production did not have time for full improvisation.